unahouExosite/docs/exositeready/gwe/product_overview.md

 discovered, or a new feature is added.
 When any of these things happen, there needs to be a way for the new executable code or binary to make its way onto the gateway and/or sensors attached to the gateway.
-Gateway Engine is the vehicle for these changes from your development or staging environment down to the gateway in a secure and scalable manner.
+GWE is the vehicle for these changes from your development or staging environment down to the gateway in a secure and scalable manner.

-By design, the OTAU feature of Gateway Engine installs updates and new programs the same way it installs and updates itself and its complementary components.
+By design, the OTAU feature of GWE installs updates and new programs the same way it installs and updates itself and its complementary components.
 For general design information and instructions on how to create OTAU and new program installation